Ysurac/FlightAirMap/README.md

-# "Fork" of Barrie Spotter - Web App
+# AirRadar : a fork of Barrie Spotter - Web App

 Barrie Spotter is an open source project documenting most of the aircrafts.
 Browse through the data based on a particular aircraft, airline or airport to search through the database.
 See extensive statistics such as most common aircraft type, airline, departure & arrival airport and busiest time of the day, or just explore flights.